jpowerwa/animalia/README-jpowerwa.md

 Second, I edited the gecko entry to specify reptile instead of mammal as the species.

-Third, I added "wings" as a body part for "heron" and "bee."
+Third, I added "wings" as a body part for heron and bee.

-Fourth, I edited bear entry to specify "salmon" instead of "fish" as a food.
-I did this to provide data to test the "which animals eat fish" query, which requires the selection of subjects with "eat" relationships directly to the species "fish" and subjects with "eat" relationships to members of the species "fish."
+Fourth, I edited the bear entry to specify "salmon" instead of "fish" as a food.
+I did this to provide data to test the "Which animals eat fish?" query, which requires the selection of subjects with "eat" relationships directly to the species "fish" and subjects with "eat" relationships to members of the species "fish."

 ### check_animalia.bash